acse-srm3018/DeeplearningProxy/README.md

-# Deep learning Proxy of reservoir simulation
+# Deep Learning Proxy of Reservoir Simulation

 ## Project description
 The common modelling method for modeling reservoir fluid flow is to use a finite-difference (FD).
 Since FD uses computations on a discrete computational grid, and its precision is depend on a grid resolution.
 Being accurate, fluid flow simulation through porous media may be really time consuming (several hours for a single run) and we have to perform hundreds of thousands of run to calibrate the models using observation data and to correctly quantifying uncertainty.